Shower door frames made from stainless steel, aluminum, brass, or any other metal are strong and durable, but they are also subject to oxidation.

 How to Paint a Shower Door Metal Frame?
 (5 Steps)

-Painting a metal door frame is a bit different than painting the wooden door and window frames.
+Painting a metal door frame is a bit different than painting wooden doors and window frames.

-To properly paint the metal door frame, you will need to take the following steps.
+So, to paint the metal door frame correctly, you must take the following steps.

 1- Prepare the Bathroom